Romanx/Cake.Coverlet/readme.md

     .IsDependentOn("Build")
     .Does<MyBuildData>((data) =>
 {
-    var testSettings = new DotNetCoreTestSettings {
+    var testSettings = new DotNetTestSettings {
     };

     var coverletSettings = new CoverletSettings {